The angular momentum dependence of nuclear optical potentials: dependence and theories of the OMP

-Two well-developed theories of the optical model are those due to Feshbach~\cite{feshbach} and that, going back to Bell and Squires~\cite{bellsq}, which is based on the self-energy of a nucleon in nuclear matter.
+In the background to any discussion of $l$ dependence are various theories of the OMP.
+Two well-developed theories are (i) due to Feshbach~\cite{feshbach,feshbach1} and, (ii), going back to Bell and Squires~\cite{bellsq}, a theory based on the self-energy of a nucleon in nuclear matter.
 The latter has especially been developed by Mahaux and collaborators~\cite{JLM,MS}, see also~\cite{BR}.
-As emphasized by Mahaux and Satchler~\cite{temporal} there are quite fundamental differences between these two approaches, not the least being that there is no self-energy theory for composite particles.
-However, Feshbach's approach has long been a source of insight into the scattering potentials for composite systems.
-Other theories such as the resonating group model, RGM, have also contributed to our understanding of the interaction between lighter composite nuclei, particularly by exploiting S-matrix-to-potential inversion.
-RGM and related theories~\cite{DD} include anti-symmetrization exactly, and reveal information concerning parity dependence as well as more general forms of $l$-dependence.
+As emphasized by Mahaux and Satchler~\cite{temporal} there are fundamental differences between these two approaches, not the least being that there is no self-energy theory for composite particles.
+Feshbach's approach has long given insight into the scattering potentials for composite systems but applications have generally been rather phenomenological and, although exchange processes have been considered formally~\cite{feshbach1}, fully antisymmetrized applications are difficult to implement.

+Other reaction theories such as the resonating group model, RGM, also contribute to our understanding of interactions between lighter composite nuclei, particularly with the exploitation of $S$-matrix-to-potential inversion.
+RGM and related theories~\cite{WT,DD,SLYV} include antisymmetrization exactly, enabling them to reveal information concerning parity dependence, as well as more general forms of $l$ dependence, that arise from antisymmetrization.